kubernetes/enhancements/keps/sig-scheduling/5690-dra-preemption/README.md

 refuses to let that same pod preempt again while any pod on its nominated node is still terminating (other incoming pods without `nominatedNodeName` set are still free to preempt on that node).
-That heuristic works for resources released with the pod, but not for resources that a controller reclaims afterwards. `PreemptionExtensions` makes both the nomination lifecycle and the settling check pluggable.
-For Alpha, `PreemptionExtensions` is provisional (and may be kept internal to the framework rather than exposed to external plugins) while SIG Scheduling evaluates whether DRA state and nominations should move into the core scheduler framework for Beta.
+That heuristic works for resources released with the pod, but not for resources that a controller reclaims afterwards. `NominationExtensions` makes both the nomination lifecycle and the settling check pluggable.
+For Alpha, `NominationExtensions` is provisional (and may be kept internal to the framework rather than exposed to external plugins) while SIG Scheduling evaluates whether DRA state and nominations should move into the core scheduler framework for Beta.